gruntwork-io/terraform-fake-modules/modules/aws/aurora/README.md

 - Terraform v1.0.0 or newer
 - An AWS account and valid AWS Credentials
-- A correctly configured AWS Provider
+- AWS Provider version 4.0 or newer

 ## Usage